Snowpark Container Services: Working with services

 Using a service

-After creating a service, you can use any of the following three supported methods to communicate with it:
+After creating a service, users in the same account (that created the service) can use any of the following three supported methods to use it.
+The user will need access to roles having the necessary privileges.

 Note